michael-wall/liferay-totp-2fa/readme.txt

 7. Go to Control Panel > Configuration > System Settings > Security > TOTP 2FA

-8. Check 'Login TOTP 2FA Enabled' and populate the 'Temporary Secret Key Mappings' field.
+8. Enable 'Login TOTP 2FA Enabled' and populate the 'Temporary Secret Key Mappings' fields.
 Each mapping has an identifier (emailAddress, screenName or userId depending on company.security.auth.type in use) and a secret key separated by = character. e.g. mw@liferay.com=C2MEXYHY62VPCNKXKAEXL5NE5MMNUEHC or wm@liferay.com=VIBLX4DXHY474BNG5YOJAHZ3KNHIKW2H.